slerman12/Help-me/Eczema.md

 ## Towards Ever Better

+> "The arc of the moral universe is long, but it bends toward justice.” - Martin Luther King, Jr.

 The symbol on the whiteboard represents healing because it means "ever better", mathematically.
 It's a policy gradient that represents the optimization of a purpose — objective or teleology — towards its maximum metric realization of "good", as sickness turns to health, or a corrupt academic institution starts to finally change their ways after 2 independent sensationalized scandals to this date in recent history.
 Of course, “good” needs defining and hopefully some of these case injustices inflicted on me reveal some of what’s missing from the existing sets of metrics.
 “Ever better” is the University of Rochester’s school motto.
 Either their motto or policy need optimizing.

 ![IMG_2839](https://github.com/slerman12/BrokenWisdoms/assets/9126603/167a5106-17a8-4c09-a3aa-1b40604c453c)